Joint Carers Strategy

 3. Will experience reduced isolation: Carers feel less isolated if able to socialise and have their own identity with time to themselves to spend as they wish

-4. Will access support and information when needed: Carers can access the right support from a central information point before reaching crisis across the system and are able to access the right information and other opportunities
+4. Will access support and information when needed: Carers can access the right support from a central information point before reaching crisis across the system, and can access the right information and other opportunities

 Earlier this year, the Carers Strategy Board identified five key priority areas to be addressed, which are:

-• GP Practices (early identification and support – most carers turn up at GP’s, who need to get better at identifying carers)
+1. GP Practices (early identification and support – most carers turn up at GPs, who need to get better at identifying carers)

-• Identifying and supporting hard to reach carers including Deaf carers (Deaf carers are underrepresented and find access to support difficult due to lack of BSL)
+4. Identifying and supporting hard-to-reach carers, including Deaf carers (Deaf carers are underrepresented and find access to support difficult due to a lack of BSL)

 • Identified 5 areas of focus for 2024-2025